jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Again when I started learning how to code, my efforts were half-hearted.
 However, when I was coding, I got to spend time with my older brother.
 And to my mind, any time spent away from math was a success.
 After a while, I started to realize something: I was getting good at coding.
 If I had a website idea in my head, I could make it happen (even though the code might be terribly convoluted and only understandable to me.)
 I would assign myself coding exercises; ones that *I* invented.
 I would research design principles that nobody was telling me to research.
 It was the first time I was doing "work" and honestly enjoying it.

-I began to find something beautiful in coding — the same heavenly nature Aaron Jackson saw in choral music; the same elegance Mrs. Sue Grey found in a persuasive speech; the same value Steve Noble saw in an ethics
+I began to find something beautiful in running and coding — the same heavenly nature Aaron Jackson saw in choral music; the same elegance Mrs. Sue Grey found in a persuasive speech; the same value Steve Noble saw in an ethical dilemma; and the same reward John Calvin Young found in solving hard problems.
+I saw progress and art.
+I felt motivated and creative.
+I worked no gumption